ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 ---

-### 35. Hyperparameters to tune in XGBoost** [(here)](https://www.analyticsvidhya.com/blog/2016/03/complete-guide-parameter-tuning-xgboost-with-codes-python/)
+### Q. Hyperparameters to tune in XGBoost** [(here)](https://www.analyticsvidhya.com/blog/2016/03/complete-guide-parameter-tuning-xgboost-with-codes-python/)

 ---

-### 36. How to visualize the data pattern in dataset having large number of featues (Know this will help in type of algorithm to fit)?
+### Q. How to visualize the data pattern in dataset having large number of featues (Know this will help in type of algorithm to fit)?

 ---
 <br></br>